 - Leasing usually involves lower monthly payments than other car finance products such as PCP.

-- All leased vehicles are brand new and covered by the manufacturer’s new car warranty, so you’re less likely to encounter vehicle faults or breakdowns than with a used car, and less likely to have to pay for any problems.
+- Leased vehicles are usually brand new and covered by the manufacturer’s full new car warranty, so you’re less likely to encounter vehicle faults or breakdowns than with a used car, and less likely to have to pay for any problems.

 - Routine servicing and tyre costs can be included in optional maintenance packages (at extra cost).